mjll-codes/learning-tracker/learning-logs/2021-January.md

     - Became acquainted with the above
     - Obtained a copy of John V. Guttag - Introduction to Computation and Programming Using Python-The MIT Press (2021)
       - Read the Preface, Introduction & Chapter 1
+    - Completed Introduction to Python - coursework and exercises

+  TODAYS HOURS: 6